dmlc/dgl/docs/source/guide/distributed-hetero.rst

 7.3.2 Distributed sampling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-DGL v0.6 uses homogeneous IDs in distributed sampling. **Note**: this will change in the future release.
+DGL v0.6 uses homogeneous IDs in distributed sampling. **Note**: this may change in the future release.
 DGL provides four APIs to convert node IDs and edge IDs between the homogeneous IDs and type-wise IDs:

 * :func:`~dgl.distributed.GraphPartitionBook.map_to_per_ntype`: convert a homogeneous node ID to type-wise ID and node type ID.